 About Global Workplace Analytics and Kate Lister

-Kate Lister is president of Global Workplace Analytics (GWA) is one of the nation’s leading authorities on how integrated work-at-home strategies can maximize employer, employee, and environmental outcomes.
-She has helped government agencies, communities, and private sector employers not only create remote work programs but quantify their impact.
+Kate Lister, president of Global Workplace Analytics (GWA) is one of the nation’s leading authorities on how holistic workplace strategies can maximize employer, employee, and environmental outcomes.
+She has helped government agencies, communities, and private sector employers not only transform their workplace strategies but quantify their impact.